Guides to help you use the library and find information.

 Looking for government reports or statistics?
 This video shows you how to use Google Advanced Search to find them.

-Please check that an article isn't available on the internet before placing a request.
+Please check that an article isn't available on both Google and Google Scholar before placing a request.
 We may be able to obtain some items from other libraries.
 This video shows you how to place a request.